SimpleJack

 - Level Up: Gain XP with every hand you play.
 Climb the ranks to unlock new features, custom table aesthetics, and exclusive deck designs.

-Premium, Offline & Fair Play
+Polished, Offline & Fair Play

 - Play Anywhere, Offline: No internet connection?
 No Wi-Fi?
 No problem.
 SimpleJack 21 is fully optimized for offline play.
 Hone your strategy on the plane, during your commute, or anywhere you go.